2022 Main Event Preview and 2021 Retrospective

 Rookies Drafted Per Main Event Championship Round Team

 This analysis looks at the drafts of the teams that made it to the Main Event Championship Round and counts the number of rookies drafted by those teams to determine if there is an optimal number of rookies to draft.

 We have created a few player “Stack Explorer” tools on the site.
 These have been very popular during the tournament draft season.
 We also created a stack explorer which lets you analyze player stacks for the teams that made it to the Championship Round.
 Based on a particular player stack, you can see which teams in the Championship Round had that stack, and also what their final standing was.
-The Josh Allen / Stefon Diggs stack was VERY successful, and as you will see in the explorer, was a stack many of the top finishers had.
-(Note that the teams in the Main Event Championship Round can also be analyzed using this tool).
+The Joe Burrow / Ja’Marr Chase stack was VERY successful with 6 of the top 20 overall teams owning that stack.
+(Note that the teams in the Footballguys Championship Round can also be analyzed using this tool).